 Offer sizing options, something to show scale in your photos, and put it in your title if it makes sense.
-If you build this into your good product description page, you’ll never hear customer complaints about size or scale.
+If you build this into it as you write your product description page, you’ll never hear customer complaints about size or scale.

 8 – Photos

-Everyone knows that you need product photo – but most people’s knowledge ends there.
+Everyone knows that you need product photos – but most people’s knowledge ends there.
 What you actually need for building trust in your product is a series of photos.

 Front and back – typically this is on a white background.

 Lifestyle photos – these show size and someone using the product.
 Typically these photos are warm and inviting, and they include the ideal customer.
-Try not to be cheesy, stock photos aren’t cool.
+Note here that stock photos don’t make great product photos.

-Diagrams – If this is applicable, how to use diagrams are extremely helpful for building trust.
+Diagrams – If this is applicable, well-made “how to use” diagrams and infographics are extremely helpful for building trust.

 Use Video – If you’ve created any video about this product, or you have the budget to do it – put it on your product page.
 People love videos and it’s GREAT to see someone actually using your product.